IRS-Cybersec/ctfdump/STACK the Flags 2020/Chomusuke/osint/Hunt Him Down/README.md

 1. Through `theOne`
 2. Through `c0v1d.cf`

-In the first case, we are assuming that `theOne` is the sender's choice of username (but `theOne` is rather generic!).
+In the first case, we are assuming that `theOne` is the sender's choice of username (but `theOne` is rather generic .-.).
 For the second method, we know from the email that `c0v1d.cf` is a domain, since

 > The format of an email address is local-part@domain